 The FEC of a project is based on the College's indexation rates, and the price charged to a funder should correspond with this.
 If a funder specifies their own rate of inflation (or it is unclear what rate should be used on an application), contact the Faculty Research Services team.

-Research Council applications are made using an electronic submission system:
+Research Council applications are made using the Joint Electronic Submission system (JES).

 Fellowship applications by external applicants

-As external applicants do not have access to InfoEd, a separate form should be completed by all external fellowship applicants.
+As external applicants do not have access to InfoEd, all external fellowship applicants should download and complete the Fellowship Form [Word].
 This allows minimum information to be captured and entered onto InfoEd by the department/division on the external fellow’s behalf, enabling a costing to be calculated.